-For the red wire/blue wire mine failure: Fortunately, your crewmember was close enough to the ship for the Clone Bay to revive them.
+The weapon detonates, sending your bomb disposal volunteer spinning off toward a nearby sun.
+Fortunately, your crewmember was close enough to the ship for the Clone Bay to revive them.
 Sheepish and apologetic, they rejoin the crew.

 Your abandoned crewmember is waiting on the ship when you return, trying not to dwell on the fate of his previous incarnation it was eaten by crazed cannibals.

 Death Ray: The Anti-Bio Beam, which does no damage to ships or systems, but does drastic damage to crew.
 Very helpful for defeating an enemy ship while leaving the ship itself intact and thus preserving more salvageable material.
 The Slug Cruiser Type A is built around the use of this weapon with supporting Dual Lasers and Breach Bomb, to clear out enemy crew without destroying their ships.